 If you are selling your share, your valuation should be valid at the point of sale.
 You are not required to maintain the valuation report past this point, but you may choose to.
 The valuation can be carried out by an independent RICS accredited surveyor or by Move With Us.

 If you are selling a larger share than you own or completing a 100% staircase and onward sale transaction, you will need to have a valid valuation report at the point of sale and ensure that this is maintained through to legal completion.
 Your valuation report will need to be RICS accredited; you won’t be able to use one carried out by Move With US, an estate agent or a lender.
 Move With Us also provide a RICS service at an additional charge.

 What you'll need to pay for

-A valuation survey report written a Royal Institute of Chartered Surveyors member - see step 3
+A valuation survey report written by a Royal Institute of Chartered Surveyors member - see step 3

 - Energy Performance Certificate - approx £45